-He spent a month on the submarine, often standing the midnight-to-4 a.m. watch.
-He recounted those nights:
+He then spent a month on the submarine, often standing the midnight-to-4 a.m. watch.
+Much later, he recounted those nights:

 I’ll never forget the beauty of the Pacific — the flying fish, the stark wonder of the sea, the waves breaking across the bow.
 It was absolutely dark in the middle of the Pacific; the nights were so clear and the stars so brilliant.
 It was wonderful and energizing, a time to talk to God.

 I had time to reflect, to go deep inside myself and search for answers.
 People talk about a kind of foxhole Christianity, where you’re in trouble and think you’re going to die, and so you want to make everything right with God and everybody else right there in the last minute.

 But this was just the opposite of that.
 I had already faced death, and God had spared me.
 I had this very deep and profound gratitude and a sense of wonder.

 Photo courtesy George Bush Presidential Library and Museum.
 This story was updated in 2022.

 […] Greenwich Time newspaper by Prescott Bush, a resident, banker, future U.S. senator and father of George H.W.
 Bush.
 It shocked the […]

 […] elder president had left Yale as a sophomore to serve in the Navy.
 Of his living conditions, he wrote, “Not to make too much of the postwar housing shortage, but […]